“Thanks to Minga, I know now who I am. I am a woman who is capable of doing many things for my community”.

 Reached over 120,000 listeners every week

-over 19 years, with critical information about human rights, disability rights, sexual and reproductive health, domestic violence prevention, and many other human rights themes.
+for over 22 years, with critical information about human rights, disability rights, sexual and reproductive health, domestic violence prevention, and many other human rights themes.

 Was selected as a grantee of the Lindblad-National Geographic Fund (LEX-NG Fund)